 We provide a wide range of immigration services for children and families across the country and around the world, including but not limited to the following:

-Family-based immigration: Marriage-based and fiancé visas, whether the spouse or fiancé is here or abroad (adjustment of status and consular processing), with an emphasis on LGBTQ marriage-based filings.
+Family-based immigration: Marriage-based and fiancé visas, whether the spouse or fiancé is here or abroad (adjustment of status and consular processing), with an emphasis on LGBTQ+ marriage-based filings.
+We are currently not accepting this type of case at this time.

 Children’s immigration: We have extensive nationwide experience in children’s immigration, including but not limited to Special Immigrant Juvenile Status (“SIJS”), working with both private individuals and public entities like county agencies to obtain SIJS for the child.
 For more information, see our handout listing the different visas for children, and our handout on SIJS.